 Comment.
-Section 610.520 supplements the definition of "person" in Section 17.
+Section 610.520 supplements the definition of "person" in Section 17 ("person" defined).
 It is drawn from 1981 Model State APA § 1-102(8).
 It would include the trustee of a trust or other fiduciary.

 The definition is broader than Section 17 in its application to a governmental subdivision or unit; this would include an agency other than the agency against which rights under this division are asserted by the person.
-Inclusion of such agencies and units of government insures, therefore, that other agencies or other governmental bodies can, for example, petition an agency for the adoption of a regulation, and will be accorded all the other rights that a person will have under the division.
+Inclusion of such agencies and units of government insures, therefore, that other agencies or other governmental bodies can, for example, apply to an agency for a decision, and will be accorded all the other rights that a person has under the division.